A Woman Marries A Man In European/Christian Tradition, Man Marries A Woman In Igbo/African Traditions – The Fallout

 Everything that the husband owns from now on belongs to the wife.
 If there’s a divorce, the woman is very likely to have custody of the children and keep the family home despite that it was the man who bought the house.

 While an African wedding; during divorce, it is the man that gets custody of the children and the family home because the woman left her father’s house to join her husband.

 Now, she has to go back to her father’s house she left in the first place.
 But there’s a catch here.
 The table can turn if the woman had played a good wife before her in-laws.

 Smart wives play this card.
 And thus, the husband will find it very difficult to divorce the woman, unless she wants it.
 As the husband's family will always protect 'a good wife' - not even a second wife would be allowed even though the man is entitled to it in African traditional marriage.

 It is pertinent that African traditional wedding ceremony and European Christian wedding ceremony is differentiated.
 It is obvious that most African men don’t fully realize the implication of involving in a Church or registry wedding – you are married by your wife in this instance.

 And by so doing, your marriage is governed by European law, which happened to be the basis of all African civil laws.

 Nevertheless, African traditional wedding is regulated by customary laws.
-And customary law is recognised by the Nigerian constitution if you live in Nigeria.
+And customary law is recognized by the Nigerian constitution if you live in Nigeria.

 However, it is usually the wives who request church/registry weddings, perhaps because they know that their rights are well protected under English law.
 But their husbands oblige them believing that it is the only way of proving their marriages before the law.